manatlan/guy/docs/howto_build_exe_windows.md

 # How to build an exe for Windows

-It can be very useful to distribute and exe on Microsoft Windows platforms.
+It can be very useful to distribute and exe on Microsoft Windows platforms (btw, you can freeze an executable on all platforms)

 You will need [pyinstaller](https://www.pyinstaller.org/) !